Maksim1Korolev/PlayTalk/README.md

 - **Node.js** and **Express**: Backend service and framework for handling requests and business logic.
 - **.NET**: Used for building the Tic Tac Toe Service to handle core game logic.
 - **Redis**: Used for caching and real-time data operations.
-- **MongoDB**: Database for storing user data, games data, and chat history.
+- **MongoDB**: Database for storing user data, games data, and chat history through mongoose.
 - **Socket.io**: Real-time, bi-directional communication between the client and server for chat and game events.
 - **Kafka**: Message broker used for inter-service communication, specifically between auth and profile services.
 - **Jest**: Testing framework for ensuring code reliability through unit and integration tests.